 Non-ESRC funded students may substitute up to 30 credits from undergraduate Honours-level Social Anthropology modules, with the approval of the course coordinator.

 Students choose two optional modules, taking one in each semester.
 For the latest optional module information, see the module catalogue.
-Optional modules are subject to change each year, and some may only allow limited numbers of students (see the University’s position on curriculum development).

 Here is a sample of optional modules that may be offered.